MicrosoftDocs/memdocs/memdocs/configmgr/core/plan-design/hierarchy/security-and-privacy-for-content-management.md

 - When you use _HTTP_ for a distribution point: You can use package access accounts for authorization.
 The content isn't encrypted when it's transferred over the network.

 Consider enabling **Enhanced HTTP** for the site.
-This feature allows clients to use Azure Active Directory (Azure AD) authentication to securely communicate with an HTTP distribution point.
+This feature allows clients to use Microsoft Entra authentication to securely communicate with an HTTP distribution point.
 For more information, see [Enhanced HTTP](enhanced-http.md).

 > [!IMPORTANT]
 > Starting in Configuration Manager version 2103, sites that allow HTTP client communication are deprecated.
 Configure the site for HTTPS or Enhanced HTTP.
 For more information, see [Enable the site for HTTPS-only or enhanced HTTP](../../servers/deploy/install/list-of-prerequisite-checks.md#enable-site-system-roles-for-https-or-enhanced-http).<!-- 9390933,9572265 -->